2022 Kaliningrad Oblast gubernatorial election

 The 2022 Kaliningrad Oblast gubernatorial election took place on 9–11 September 2022, on common election day.
 Incumbent Governor Anton Alikhanov was elected to a second full term.

 Background

 Anton Alikhanov was appointed acting Governor of Kaliningrad Oblast in October 2016 after Yevgeny Zinichev resigned form the post due to family reasons.
 Alikhanov won the election with 81.06% of the vote.

-Due to the start of Russian special military operation in Ukraine in February 2022 and subsequent economic sanctions the cancellation and postponement of direct gubernatorial elections was proposed.
+Due to the start of the Russian invasion of Ukraine in February 2022 and subsequent economic sanctions the cancellation and postponement of direct gubernatorial elections was proposed.
 The measure was even supported by A Just Russia leader Sergey Mironov.
 Position of Kaliningrad Oblast is also unique, as it is the only Russian region-exclave, so some proposed to uphold the election for national security reasons.
 However, Governor Alikhanov supported direct gubernatorial election.
 During a video call President Vladimir Putin criticised Alikhanov for using military operation as an excuse for oblast's construction declined, however, Putin endorsed Alikhanov for a second term.
 Eventually, on 9 June Kaliningrad Oblast Duma called gubernatorial election for 11 September 2022.